psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 Release date: 2026-05-25

-* WP-CLI Support: MILESTONE: Introduced full CLI integration.
+* WP-CLI Support: (Milestone): Introduced full CLI integration.
 You can now manage cache purges, preloading, status reporting, logging, settings updates, flush, and schedules directly from the terminal.
+* NEW: Preload Feed – Users can now fully manage feed caching at both site‑wide and per‑URL levels.
+Feeds (main RSS/Atom, per‑post comment feeds, and taxonomy RSS feeds) are controlled via the Preload Feed option.
 * Fixed: A false-negative in Nginx detection on Nginx+Apache proxy stacks, which rendered the plugin completely non-functional even when Nginx was active as the front proxy.
 * Fixed: Unprotected (function_exists) shell_exec and exec calls across the REST API, WP Cron, Dashboard Widget, and all other relevant execution paths.
 * Fixed: Missing check for getenv / putenv for URL Normalization (safexec).
 * Fixed: An edgecase where users are locked out by the transient cache because the Status tab and "Clear Plugin Cache" button are inaccessible when plugin functionality is disabled.
 * Fixed: Broken Nginx cache keys listing in the Status tab.
-* Fixed: Prevent settings/option updates (WP-CLI/UI) during active purge/preload operations to ensure process state consistency.
+* Fixed: Prevent settings/option updates (REST/WP-CLI/UI) during active purge/preload operations to ensure process state consistency.
 * Fixed: Separated safexec and native kill paths to prevent redundant process-killing attempts in premature process detection logic.
 * Fixed: Recurring cron events (nppp_index_updater_event, npp_cache_preload_event) silently dying after their first run.
 * Fixed: nppp_index_updater_event self-healing — event now auto-reschedules on next admin load if wiped externally by WP-CLI, a cron manager plugin, or a database import.